csc-training/summerschool/exercise-instructions.md

 ```
 paraprof
 ```
-This will open the application in the vnc window.
+This will open the application in a vnc window.

-Alternartively one can use the [Open on Demand](https://www.lumi.csc.fi/) interface.
-Via this on e can have access to a desktop running on LUMI.
+Alternatively one can use the [Open on Demand](https://www.lumi.csc.fi/) interface.
+This way one can have access to a desktop running on LUMI.

 Tracing:

 ```